Defeater (band)

-Defeater is an American melodic hardcore band from Massachusetts, formed in 2004 within the Boston hardcore scene.
+Defeater is an American melodic hardcore band from Massachusetts, formed in 2008.
 To date they have released five full-length albums, two EPs and three singles.
 The band lineup consists of Derek Archambault (vocals), Jake Woodruff (guitar), Joe Longobardi (drums) and Mike Poulin (bass).
-All of the band's works have been released via Bridge 9 Records, aside from the album Travels, which was initially released via Topshelf Records, but was later reissued on Bridge 9 Records.
-Their studio album, Letters Home, was released on July 16, 2013 and debuted at number 72 on Billboard Top 200 chart, number 1 on the vinyl chart and number 13 on the Current Alternative Album chart.
-They released an album in 2015 titled, Abandoned and in 2019 they released their self-titled album.
+The band's earlier works have been released via Bridge 9 Records, aside from the album Travels, which was initially released via Topshelf Records, but was later reissued on Bridge 9 Records.
+Their studio album, Letters Home, was released on July 16, 2013, and debuted at number 72 on Billboard Top 200 chart, number 1 on the vinyl chart and number 13 on the Current Alternative Album chart.
+They released an album in 2015 titled, Abandoned and in 2019 they released their self-titled album, both on Epitaph Records.

 Defeater has toured with the likes of La Dispute, Carpathian, Comeback Kid, Bane, Energy. and Miles Away.
 They supported August Burns Red in 2013.
 They played the second stage at Hevy Music Festival 2011 and appeared on the second half of the 2013 Vans' Warped Tour, playing on the Monster Stage.

 Musical style and lyrics

-Defeater is a melodic hardcore band who like to take "creative liberties" when crafting songs.
-According to guitarist Jay Maas, "There's a prevalent thing in this genre where if you're not doing what hardcore bands have been doing for the last 25 years almost verbatim, you're fucking up."
-Defeater also showed their softer side with the four acoustic tracks at the end of their second studio album Empty Days & Sleepless Nights.

-Lyrically, Defeater is a concept band.
 All of their music serves as narration over one overarching story, telling of the struggles of a working class New Jersey family in the Post-World War II Era.
 Vocalist Derek Archambault stated in a 2009 interview that all of Defeater's work would take place within this story.